Karasids: Ottoman acquisition

 Fifteenth-century Ottoman historian Aşıkpaşazade detailed the events leading to the Ottoman acquisition of the Karasid domains, providing a conflicting narrative.
 Ajlan Bey, "son of Karasi", had two sons, one of whom was named Dursun.
 Following the death of Ajlan, Dursun fled to the Ottoman domains, while his brother stayed behind with their father, but was unpopular among his subjects.
 Dursun offered the Ottoman Sultan Orhan control of Balıkesir, Bergama, and Edremit with the exception of two minor coastal settlements to the west.
 Orhan thus set west, seizing towns controlled by Christian rulers on the way.
 The other son escaped Balıkesir, when it fell to the Ottomans, and took refuge in Pergamos.
 The locals submitted to the Ottoman rule.
 Aşıkpaşazade dated this event to 1335.
 Orhan declared his sovereignty over the land by being named in khutba wa sikka (sermon and coins).
 The other son surrendered Pergamos and was transported to Bursa, where he would die two years later.
 The Karasid domains were given to Orhan's son Suleiman as timar.
 The Chronological List of 1421 dated the Ottoman acquisition to 1348/9.
 The connection between the Ottoman narrative with the details known from prior sources remains obscure.

 Modern historians vary in their attempts to reconcile incongruent accounts of Byzantine and Ottoman sources.
 According to Elizabeth Zachariadou, Ajlan was the son of Yakhshi Khan, and Ajlan's other son was Suleiman.
 Konstantin Zhukov aligned with Zachariadou but further suggested either Ajlan or Suleiman could have been the same person as Beylerbey Chelebi, who is attested to on Karasid coins.
 Historian Zerrin Günal instead identified Yakhshi Khan as Ajlan and his other son as Demir Khan.
 Claude Cahen mentioned Ajlan was Karasi Bey's nickname, although Aşıkpaşazade specified Ajlan as the "son of Karasi".
-Uzunçarşılı claimed Demir Khan was attested to as Ajlan due to an error in writing.
+Uzunçarşılı claimed Demir Khan was attested to as Ajlan due to a typographical error.
 He additionally identified Dursun as the other brother of Demir Khan (Ajlan).
 Clive Foss identified Ajlan's other son as Hajji Ilbey, who he suggested is the Beylerbey Chelebi, who is honored on Karasid coins and was the successor of Yakhshi.

 Undated Karasid coins mentioning Beylerbey Chelebi.